Microsoft Customer Agreement

 Plus, in my not-so-humble opinion, Azure Hybrid Benefit is the only practical benefit of Software Assurance (maintenance) for Windows Server.

 Version upgrades, the other benefit, don't happen that often.
-Also, Microsoft had only recently released Windows Server 2022, the version that Jennifer may upgrade to even if she dropped paying for Software Assurance.
+Also, Microsoft had only recently released Windows Server 2025, the version Jennifer may upgrade to even if she drops Software Assurance.

-However, we should not discount the fact that she was migrating to Azure and that she could reduce costs using Azure Hybrid Benefits.
+However, we should not discount the fact that she was migrating to Azure and could reduce costs with Azure Hybrid Benefits.

 1. A realistic timeframe to migrate to Azure,